San Diego Theft Crime Defense Lawyers

 Most people charged with a theft crime are good people who simply made a mistake, or who are innocent altogether.
-At jD LAW, P.C., we have the experience to defend those facing misdemeanor or felony theft charges.
+At jD Law Criminal Defense Attorneys, we have the experience to defend those facing misdemeanor or felony theft charges.
 Attorney James N. Dicks, a former police officer and narcotics investigator, heads up our criminal defense team.

 Attorney Dicks is a board-certified criminal law specialist, a distinction earned by those who have undertaken additional training to enhance their skills.
 We employ those abilities to seek out the best strategy for your defense and we are dedicated to zealously protecting your rights.

 Call (760) 630-2000 now if you have been arrested for a theft crime and need the best defense possible.

 There are many different theft charges a person may face after being arrested for theft.
 The most common in California are:

 - Petty theft: (Penal Code 488 PC) The unlawful taking of property valued at $950 or less.
 Shoplifting often falls into this category.
 Misdemeanor.

 - Grand theft: (Penal Code 487 PC) The unlawful taking of property valued at $950 or more.
 The “reasonable fair market value” is used to determine the charge.
 May be charged as misdemeanor or felony (a “wobbler”).

 - Grand theft of a firearm: (Penal Code 487 PC) Theft of a firearm worth more than $950, or theft of a firearm when the accused has a record of serious felony conviction or is a registered sex offender.
 Felony.